Percolation in semicontinuum geometries: Results and Discussion

 From the percolation probability curves, we evaluate the effective percolation threshold $\phi_c(L)$ for different finite system sizes $L$, as well as the width of the transition region $\Delta(L)$, by fitting the curves with an error function $\frac{1+erf[(\phi-\phi_c(L))/\Delta(L)]}{2}$~\cite{rintoul}.
 To calculate the actual threshold in the thermodynamic limit $\phi_c(\infty)$, we plot $\phi_c(L)$ against $\Delta(L)$ which obey the scaling relation~\cite{stauffer},

 The $Y$-intercept of the straight line fit gives the true threshold $\phi_c(\infty)$.
 We calculate the horizontal and vertical thresholds separately.
-Typical plots are shown in Fig.~\ref{phieff_2x1}.
+Typical plots are shown in Fig.~\ref{phieff_2x1}~(a).
 For rectangles, the horizontal and vertical effective thresholds for finite system sizes will be different as a result of the anisotropy of the shape.
-However, as we can see from Fig.~\ref{phieff_2x1}, both converge to a single threshold value in the infinite system limit.
+However, as we can see from Fig.~\ref{phieff_2x1}~(a), both converge to a single threshold value in the infinite system limit.
 This threshold isotropy is similar to what is seen for the percolation of extended objects in lattices and continuum systems~\cite{jasna, klatt}.

 The percolation threshold values obtained from the simulations for squares of different sizes are listed in Table.~\ref{threshold_table} along with the excluded volume result based on Eq.~(\ref{eq3}).
 To obtain the numerical values of the thresholds from Eq.~(\ref{eq3}), we have assumed that the value of $B_c$ is the same as that of the corresponding continuum system ($B_c \approx 4.3953711$~\cite{koza}).
-The theoretical and simulation results are shown in Fig.~\ref{threshold_plot} in which a comparison with the corresponding model on lattice system from \cite{koza} is also shown.
-We can see that the threshold values increase monotonically and there is a very good agreement between the theoretical predictions and simulation results.
+The theoretical and simulation results are shown in Fig.~\ref{threshold_plot} in which a comparison with the results of the corresponding model on lattice system from \cite{koza} is also shown.
+We can see that the threshold values increase monotonically for the semicontinuum model and there is a very good agreement between the theoretical predictions and simulation results. ({Note that the non-monotonicity observed for overlapping squares on a lattice in~\cite{koza} is only due to a single point.
+However, the comparison of the case of overlapping cubes on a lattice~\cite{koza} with the corresponding semicontinuum model also shows the same contrasting behavior between lattice and semicontinuum models (See Sec.~\ref{subsubsec5} below)).
 The excellent agreement seen even for relatively small values of $k$ validates the assumption that the critical connectivity of rectangles is the same (i.e. value of $B_c$) for continuum and semicontinuum models of overlapping squares.
 We see similar good agreement between simulation results and excluded volume predictions for other shapes like disks and rectangles indicating the validity of this assumption in general.

 Percolation thresholds for rectangles with different $k_1$ and $k_2$ values are obtained in a similar way.
 Results for widths $k_2=1, 2$ and $3$ are listed in Table.~\ref{threshold_table_rect}.
 Again, the simulation results are in agreement with the predictions of the excluded volume theory.
 We can also see that the threshold is nearly a constant for a particular width confirming its length independence.